tether-labs/fabric/tutorial.md

     TicTacToe.init(); // 👈 NEW
 }
 ```
 No other code changes are required—`fabric.renderCycle` already chooses the correct page implementation based on the route string you pass in from JavaScript.

+At this stage the page simply displays a centred title; we will flesh out the 3×3 grid and game state in upcoming sections.

 ### 9.4 Smoke‑test the Route